artb433/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This directory contains the solutions for the tasks on the second python project
+Solution to tasks on conditionals & loops